Dragonwell green tea is one of the most sought after teas in the world.

 Even within the tiny area of Lion’s Peak, location can have a big influence.

-In 2017, the weather conditions aligned just right for Mrs. Li to pick a semi-wild grove of Dragonwell that is not trimmed back each year.
+Some years, the weather conditions align just right for Mrs. Li to pick a semi-wild grove of Dragonwell that is not trimmed back each year.
 This tea grows alongside native trees and relies on nesting birds as natural pest control.
 The flavor of this uncultivated Dragonwell is a great primer into the natural terroir of Shi Feng’s perfect confluence of conditions.

 Hangzhou Dragonwell, West Lake Dragonwell, and Dragonwell without a single origin statement do not have these same protections and qualities.
 Most come from the Hangzou city watershed and are exposed to the air pollution that a Chinese big city such as Hangzhou creates.